 This small group — hand-selected and personally invited by the board chair— will be in charge of narrowing down the candidates to the two who best fit the position.
 They'll either call on their network or turn to a search firm to find candidates, and they'll identify the right people based on the criteria dictated by the transition type.
 People within the organization will also have questions about the transition, so it's important for morale that the committee stay accessible.
 Serving on this committee is no small task.
 Nonprofit leadership transition committee members can expect to spend significant time and effort over the course of several months, so dedication is the name of the game.
 Scott advises selecting only those board members who can attend every committee meeting for the best results.
 Establishing a timeline, like this sample from the YMCA, clarifies expectations.

 Although staff and volunteers will have a minimal role in the selection process, they'll be working with the new CEO regularly, so their input should be considered.

 4. Select your CEO.

 Once the transition committee narrows down the candidates to two, the board will make their selection.
 The goal is a unanimous vote; because if the board is divided, it can create conflict.
 If the whole board is on the same page about the type of transition happening and what kind of leader they need, a unanimous vote is reasonable.

 At this point, the departing CEO can help the new CEO by taking some time away.
-Reid suggests staying out of the office, avoiding meetings, and keeping a low profile so there's no confusion about who's in charge.
+Following a leadership change, Reid suggests staying out of the office, avoiding meetings, and keeping a low profile so there's no confusion about who's in charge.
 And when the departing CEO does interact with organization members, staying positive about the new CEO, regardless of what the organization members share, is a key factor in maintaining unity and morale.